jacobplaza/990_Decoder/README.md

-Project is an edited version of the jsfen's 990-xml-reader.
-I added in the creation of financial ratios, and created a simple graphical user interface.
+This project is an edited version of [Bill Fitzgerlad's get-the-990](https://github.com/billfitzgerald/get_the_990/tree/main).
+I added in the creation of financial ratios, year-to-year financial comparisons, and created a simple graphical user interface to load in a csv with XML links and choose the output destination of the parsed files.

 # 1. Summarize data from Form 990s